 Lincoln is a great home base for exploring New Hampshire’s White Mountains.
-The small town is home to Loon Mountain Resort for skiing, tubing and snowshoeing in the winter and zip lining, gondola rides, biking and hiking in the summer.
-Other local attractions for warm-weather visitors include Whale’s Tale Water Park, Hobo Railroad, Clark’s Bears and Flume Gorge.
-If you’re visiting the White Mountains on a romantic getaway, consider booking one of the five rooms at the Red Sleigh Inn, a quaint bed-and-breakfast located in a colonial-style home built in 1902.
-Past visitors rave about the plentiful, complimentary snacks and drinks always available in the common gathering space as well as the filling two-course breakfast.
+The small town is home to Loon Mountain Resort for skiing, tubing and snowshoeing in the winter as well as zip lining, gondola rides, biking and hiking in the summer.
+Other local attractions for warm weather visitors include Whale’s Tale Waterpark, Hobo Railroad and Flume Gorge.
+If you’re trying to keep things affordable on your getaway to the White Mountains, consider booking a room at the Notch Hostel, a dog-friendly spot with fire pits, camping spaces, cabins and more.

 Hood Museum of Art

-Home to a wide range of art and artifacts, including indigenous Australian contemporary art and a major archive of photojournalism, the Hood Museum of Art is located on the campus of Hanover’s Dartmouth College.
+Home to a wide range of art and artifacts, including Indigenous Australian contemporary art and a major archive of photojournalism, the Hood Museum of Art is located on the campus of Hanover’s Dartmouth College.
 The collection is vast, with more than 65,000 pieces of art in the museum’s care, though only a portion are on display to the public at any given time.
-Recent museum enthusiasts note that with free admission, it’s certainly worth a 30- to 60-minute stroll through the exhibits.
-Right next door to the Hopkins Center for the Arts and the Hood Museum is the elegant Hanover Inn, the oldest continually operating hotel in the state.
+Recent museum enthusiasts note that with free admission, the museum is certainly worth an hourlong stroll through the exhibits; there are also free guided tours on occasion.
+Right next door to the Hopkins Center for the Arts and the Hood Museum is the elegant Hanover Inn, the oldest continuously operating hotel in the state.

 Address: 6 E. Wheelock St., Hanover, NH 03755